Oscar Willing: Golf career

 Following the war, Willing returned to Portland to set up a dental practice.
 His interest in golf was still strong, as he had been able to play golf while stationed on the east coast during the war.
 He began to compete in Northwest amateur tournaments, and his first win came in 1919 at the Oregon Coast Invitational in Gearhart, Oregon.
 He followed that up with back-to-back Portland City Amateur tournaments at Eastmoreland Golf Course in 1920 and 1921.
 Willing also played in the U.S. Amateur in 1921, losing in the second round to a young Bobby Jones.
 That same year, he returned to Oregon to win the Oregon Men's Amateur for the first of five times.

 In 1928, Willing won two major Northwest tournaments, the Oregon Open and the Northwest Open, and also took his second Pacific Northwest Men's Amateur title.
 A year later, he had his biggest national finish at the U.S. Amateur played at Pebble Beach Golf Links, where he defeated two-time champion and fellow Portlander Chandler Egan in the semifinals before losing to Jimmy Johnston in the finals.

 Willing was the first Pacific Northwesterner to be selected to the prestigious United States Walker Cup team in 1923, and was also chosen in 1924 and 1930.
 He was undefeated in all his matches and his victory in 1923 clinched the tournament for the Americans.
+He played as Bobby Jones partner in the 1930 tournament.